 An inception workshop will be held to raise awareness of the EA project on updating and reviewing the NIP amongst the widest possible range of stakeholders (government institutions, industry and industrial associations, NGOs, university, etc.) and to get a full understanding of of an integrated approach needed for getting the NIP endorsed and submitted.
-The integrated approach will involve different steps, activities and assigned responsibilities (amongst government, stakeholders and project participants), conducting the inventories, assessing national capacity, prioritizing, drafting of action plans, stakeholder review of draft updated NIP and NIP endorsement by the government and the Secretariat of SC (SSC).
-Assuring high-level commitment throught the project duration is a key for ascertaining the necessry financial and human resource contributions such as governmental and stakeholder in-kind co-financing commitments, and hence, an effective and timely project implementation process.
-The workshop will focus on the presentation and discussion of the project workplan, planned activities, assigning responsibilities and tasks among all relevant project participants, and timeframes necessary for meeting the current obligations of the SC.
-The principal output of the workshop is to have high-level participants at this meeting committing to the endorsement of the NIP update.
+The integrated approach will involve different steps, activities and assigned responsibilities (amongst government, stakeholders and project participants), conducting the inventories, assessing national capacity, prioritizing, drafting of action plans, stakeholder review of draft updated NIP and NIP endorsement by the government and the SC Secretariat.
+Assuring high-level commitment throughout the project duraction is a key to securing financial and human resource contributions such as governmental and stakeholder in-kind co-financing commitments, and hence, an effective and timely project implementation process.
+The workshop will focus on the presentation and discussion of the project workplan, planned actitivities, assigning responsibilities and tasks among all relevant project participants, and timeframes necessary for meeting the current obligations of the SC.
+The principal output of the workshop is to have high-level participants at this meeting commit to the endorsement of the NIP.